Calestial2/Txtmax/README.md

 ## Text Management And Extended Editor (known as Txtmax)

-Txtmax is a powerful, lightweight, fast, completely free, open-source advanced text editor designed for Linux.
+Txtmax is a modern, powerful, lightweight, fast, completely free, open-source advanced text editor designed for Linux.
 It features syntax highlighting and various file management capabilities.
 This program allows you to create, view, edit, delete, and get information about text files and more from the command line with ease.

 ## Features